Timber Decking Boards

 What Maintenance Do Softwood Decking Boards Require?

-To maintain their appearance and longevity, it's recommended to clean the boards regularly and apply a water-repellent treatment every two to three years.
+To maintain their appearance and longevity, it's recommended to clean the decking boards regularly and apply a water-repellent treatment every two to three years.

 What Type Of Finish Is Best For Protecting Softwood Decking?